BigDataBoutique/elasticsearch-rescore-redis/README.md

 # Plugin Builder and Installation

-## 1- First of all pull the git rep into your machine
+## 1- First pull the git rep into your machine
 <br/>

 ## 2- Install gradle in your machine